Frankfurt National Assembly: Factions and committees

-The largest groupings in numerical terms were the Casino, the Württemberger Hof and beginning in 1849 the combined left, appearing as the Centralmärzverein ("Central March Club").
+The largest groupings in numerical terms were the Casino, the Württemberger Hof, and beginning in 1849 the combined left, appearing as the Centralmärzverein ("Central March Club").

-In his memoirs, the deputy Robert Mohl wrote about the formation and functioning of the Clubs:
+In his memoirs, the deputy Robert von Mohl wrote about the formation and functioning of the Clubs:

 Provisional central power

 Since the national assembly had not been initiated by the German Confederation, it was lacking not only major constitutional bodies, such as a head of state and a government, but also legal legitimation.
 A modification of the Bundesakte, the constitution of the German Confederation could have brought about such legitimation, but was practically impossible to achieve, as it would have required the unanimous support of all 38 signatory states.
 Partially for this reason, influential European powers, including France and Russia, declined to recognize the Parliament.
 While the left demanded to solve this situation by creating a revolutionary parliamentary government, the center and right acted to create a monarchy.